 Nanotech & Nanobiotechnology 2018

-The EuroSciCon will be holding its CPD accredited for the Nanotech & Nanobiotechnology 2018 which is scheduled during July 12-13, 2018 at Paris, France.
+The EuroSciCon will be holding conference on Nanotech & Nanobiotechnology 2018 which is scheduled during July 12-13, 2018 at Paris, France.
 The theme of the conference is “Challenges and Innovations in next generation Nanoscience".

 Nanotech & Nanobiotechnology 2018 includes international attendee workshops, lectures and symposia, including a designated registration area, a refreshment break and gala lunch.
 Nanotechnology educators can join the EuroSciCon as an international member to receive discounts on registration.
 So, come and join leading experts and allied professionals from July 12-13, 2018 in Paris, France to keep up with the rapidly accelerating pace of change that is already having an impact on the field of Nanotechnology, Nanomedicine & Nanobiotechnology and will continue to in the future.
 The field of Nanotechnology have not only helped the development in different fields in science and technology but also contributed towards the improvement of the quality of human life to a great extent.
 All this has become possible with the different discoveries and inventions leading to the development of various applications.
 The core aim of Nanotech & Nanobiotechnology 2018 conference is to provide an opportunity for the delegates to meet, interact and exchange new ideas in the various areas of Nanotechnology and Biotechnology.